 Step 5.
 Lastly, change the Time Range to All Time and click on Clear Data.

-After clearing your browser’s cache, restart your computer and try to browse the internet for a few minutes to see if the ERR_CONNECTION_RESET error message would still occur on your computer.
+After clearing your browser’s cache, restart your computer and try to browse the internet for a few minutes to see if the ERR_CONNECTION_RESET error message would still occurs on your computer.

 Method 4: Perform Winsock Reset.